open-papyrus/docs/README.md

 # Docs

-This repository hosts the documentation for the [Open Papyrus Compiler](https://github.com/open-papyrus/papyrus-compiler).
+This repository hosts the documentation for the [Open Papyrus](https://github.com/open-papyrus) project.

 ## Contributing